Table of Contents

 7. The Legacy of Sikh Martyrdom

-What makes Sikh martyrdom unique is its underlying message: the fight is never for personal gain but always for a larger cause—justice, equality, and the freedom to practice one’s faith.
-Sikh martyrs didn’t just fight battles; they fought for the rights of others, often those who didn’t share their religion or background.
+What makes Sikh martyrdom unique is its underlying message: In the fight, the goal is never pursuit of riches, rather, people fight for a larger cause; justice, equality, and a freedom to practice one’s faith.
+Sikh martyrs didn’t just win battles they fought for other people’s rights — even if they didn’t share religion or other background.

 Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh!